Knowledge Hub

 Buy Now Pay Later (BNPL) is a fast-growing payment method in the UK.
 Research has shown that consumers who use BNPL are more likely to be in financial difficulty and as such, the Financial Conduct Authority (FCA) is seeking to protect consumers (particularly those that are vulnerable) by ensuring that contract terms are fair, consumers are given sufficient information and that they have adequate protections that would be expected from other loan agreements.

-As the Government moves towards bringing BNPL products within the regulatory perimeter, it’s crucial for businesses to stay ahead of the curve.
-Our financial regulation lawyers are ready to guide you through the process of considering whether you need to apply for FCA authorisation.
+As the Government moves towards bringing BNPL products within the regulatory perimeter, businesses must stay ahead of the curve.
+Our Financial Services Regulation lawyers are ready to guide you through the process of considering whether you need to apply for FCA authorisation.

 What is buy now pay later credit?

 BNPL refers to interest-free instalment credit which allows consumers to purchase products without having to pay the full amount up front.
-The purchases are financed by a third party BNPL provider, and the typically receives payment instantly.
+The purchases are financed by a third-party BNPL provider, and the merchant typically receives payment instantly.
 BNPL credit allows the consumer to split the cost of the purchases into regular payments over a period not exceeding 12 months.
-BNPL services are frequently used by e-commerce businesses to encourage larger purchases and reach new customers.
-Firms providing these agreements do not need to be authorised by the FCA or comply with the Consumer Credit Act 1974 (CCA) because the agreements are currently covered by an exemption, making such activity unregulated.
+These services are frequently used by e-commerce businesses to encourage larger purchases and reach new customers.

 How does BNPL work for BNPL providers?